Augustan literature: Historical context

 Outside poetry, however, the Augustan era is generally known by other names.
 Partially because of the rise of empiricism and partially because of the self-conscious naming of the age in terms of ancient Rome, two rather imprecise labels have been affixed to the age.
 One is that it is the age of neoclassicism; the other is that it is the Age of Reason.
 While neoclassical criticism from France was imported to English letters, the English had abandoned their structures in all but name by the 1720s.
 Critics disagree over the applicability of the concept of "the Enlightenment" to the literary history of this period.
 Donald Greene argued forcefully that the age should rather be known as "The Age of Exuberance", and T. H. White made a case for "The Age of Scandal".
 More recently, Roy Porter put forward the notion of a distinctively "English Enlightenment" to characterise the intellectual climate of the period.

 One of the most critical elements of the 18th century was the increasing availability of printed material, both for readers and authors.
 Books fell in price dramatically and used books were sold at Bartholomew Fair and other fairs.
 Additionally, a brisk trade in chapbooks and broadsheets carried London trends and information out to the farthest reaches of the kingdom.
 That was furthered with the establishment of periodicals, including The Gentleman's Magazine and the London Magazine.
 People in York aware of the happenings of Parliament and the court, but people in London were also more aware than before of the happenings of York.
 Furthermore, before copyright, pirate editions were commonplace, especially in areas without frequent contact with London.
 Pirate editions thereby encouraged booksellers to increase their shipments to outlying centres like Dublin, which further increased awareness across the whole realm.
-That was compounded by the end of the Press Restriction Act in 1693, which allowed for provincial printing presses to be established, creating a printing structure that was no longer under government control (Clair 158–176).
+That was compounded by the expiry of the Licensing of the Press Act 1662 in 1695, which allowed for provincial printing presses to be established, creating a printing structure that was no longer under government control.